toerob/vscode-tads3tools/README.md

 https://user-images.githubusercontent.com/39532593/130358231-eb120e91-8521-498e-bd3b-a3cc3c7318ae.mp4

+---

 Use an interactive map editor for a visual experience while creating the game world:

+**"Tads3 command: Open current tads3 source code \*.{t,h} in Tads3 Visual Editor"**

+Opens the project in a special web view that displays a map of the game and also allows for some interactivity in changing the exits and adding room.

 https://user-images.githubusercontent.com/39532593/130358350-a4c9c3a4-4b73-4fcd-9e76-ad39a44cee8e.mp4

+---

 See diagnostics on each save: